Should I be concerned about Earth's Natural Clay products?

 Prop 65 does not limit in any way, nor requires the disclosure of, the types or amounts of chemicals that can be put into a product as long as the warning is given.
 It does set a “safe harbor” exposure level for many of the governed chemicals, below which no warning is required.
 Safe Harbor Levels are often much lower than those set by the FDA, EPA and WHO.

-I do not live in California.
-Why am I receiving this warning?
+What if I do not live in California?

 The law applies to all products sold in California whether or not the manufacturer sells the product in California or intends for the product to be sold in California.
 We source and sell our clay in California, so we cannot limit the labeling only to products/orders we ship directly to California.